partridgejiang/Kekule.js/README.md

 Details can be found at the web component chapter of [tutorial](http://partridgejiang.github.io/Kekule.js/documents/tutorial/content/webComponent.html).

-Project [Kekule-Vue](https://github.com/partridgejiang/Kekule-Vue) can be used to wrap Kekule widget into [vue](https://github.com/vuejs/vue) components with vue props, models and events.
+Project [Kekule-Vue](https://github.com/partridgejiang/Kekule-Vue) can be used to wrap Kekule widget into [Vue](https://github.com/vuejs/vue) components with vue props, models and events.

+Project [Kekule-React](https://github.com/partridgejiang/Kekule-React) can be used to wrap Kekule widget into [React](https://github.com/facebook/react) components with props and events.

 ## Documentations and Demos

 [Tutorials](http://partridgejiang.github.io/Kekule.js/documents/tutorial/index.html) and